 If any B2B buyers at small or medium businesses have yet to discover that a Cisco channel partner is their best source for the company’s products and solutions, it’s likely they’ll be getting the message soon.
 Since Cisco assigned its channel team with all sales to SMB accounts last Spring, the company has amped up efforts to make sure those customers know all about its products and where to buy them.

 Without a doubt, Cisco was already reporting strong sales in the SMB market, with channel partners driving the lion’s share of that business.
-“We were already having tremendous momentum in SMB,” Luxy Thuraisingam, Head of Global Partner Marketing and SMB, told CMR.
+“We were already having tremendous momentum in SMB,” Luxy Thuraisingam, VP, Global Partner Marketing and SMB, told CMR.
 For the fiscal year that ended last July, the SMB segment was the company’s fastest growing customer category climbing almost 30% to about $4 billion in revenue.
 SMB accounts, she explained, eagerly engaged its channel ecosystem, with nearly 90% of those customers reporting that they relied and trusted partners seeing them as an extension of their organization.

 Still the company is taking significant steps to keep the SMB wind at its back, giving Thuraisingam the green light to assemble a bigger marketing team that is combining a comprehensive to-customer marketing strategy with its proven through-partner program.

 “We’re going to double down on our to-customer marketing,” said Thuraisingam.

 No where is that more evident than on the company’s website where pages targeting SMB customers were redesigned and launched in August with content that focuses more on business outcomes and hybrid work.